-Balanced strategies are pursued through a combination of either the Taxable Fixed Income strategy or the Tax-Exempt Fixed Income strategy with one of the Value Equity strategies, managed together in a single account.
-The allocations are generally set on 10% increments, with a few exceptions allowed for 5% increments.
-As an example, clients may elect to invest in a 50/50 Equity Income Taxable Fixed Income Balanced account.
+Balanced strategies are pursued through a combination of either the Fixed Income Taxable strategy or the Fixed Income Tax-Exempt strategy with one of the Value Equity strategies, managed together in a single account.
+The allocations are generally set in 10% increments, with a few exceptions allowed for 5% increments.
+As an example, clients can elect to invest in a 50/50 Balanced account using Equity Income and Fixed Income Taxable.
 In this example, 50% of the portfolio would be invested in the Equity Income strategy and managed in identical form relative to previously described Value Equity portfolios.
-The other 50% allocation would be invested in the Taxable Fixed Income strategy and managed in identical form relative to the previously described fixed income strategies.
+The other 50% allocation would be invested in the Fixed Income Taxable strategy and managed in identical form relative to the previously described fixed income strategies.
 Clients can select from a range of equity and fixed income strategy combinations, subject to certain custodial limitations.

-Although the equity and fixed income allocations in a Balanced account are invested and managed independently from one another, Confluence continuously provides portfolio management oversight to both allocations by monitoring portfolio proportions and by evaluating natural drift that occurs in asset allocations.
+Although the equity and fixed income allocations in a Balanced account are invested and managed independently from one another, Confluence regularly provides portfolio management oversight to both allocations by monitoring portfolio proportions and by evaluating natural drift that occurs in asset allocations.
 Tolerance bands, also known as guardrails, are placed around each Balanced account and if the allocations drift outside of the guardrails, the overall allocation is updated to maintain proportions near the client's initial target.
 To accommodate allocation drift within the guardrails, individual positions at the security level are adjusted and maintained at levels slightly above or below portfolio model targets.
-Two principal differences relative to the Asset Allocation strategies are that Balanced strategies generally do not include ETFs that invest in speculative grade bonds and they also have different fixed income benchmarks.
+Two principal differences relative to the Asset Allocation strategies are that Balanced accounts generally do not include ETFs that invest in speculative grade bonds, and they also have different fixed income benchmarks.